GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 kubectl create -f redis-master-service.yaml
 ```

-Verify that the service is created:
+Verify that the service has been created:

 ```bash
 kubectl get service